KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 This makes it so that the normal NaN value basically encodes itself, according to our scheme.
 The two boolean values and the null type are also just static constants, which means they don't need any decoding and we can just use a single comparison to check for them.
-Integers are encoded the same way as pointers, with just the sign-bit set to 0 and the type ID set to whatever ID was assigned to Integers.

 ```
 +- Sign bit set to 0